PC Screen Font: The unicode table

-If a PSF file contains a unicode table, then every glyph has an entry in the unicode table, with the first glyph corresponding to the first entry in the table, the second glyph the second entry, and so on.
-The format of an entry in the unicode table depends on the type of the PSF header.
+If a PSF file contains a Unicode table, then every glyph has an entry in the Unicode table, with the first glyph corresponding to the first entry in the table, the second glyph to the second entry, and so on.
+The format of an entry in the Unicode table depends on the type of the PSF header.

 The PSF1 unicode table

-Entries in the unicode table of a PSF1 file are represented as a series of 16 bit little-endian unsigned integers ending in 0xffff.
-The first integers in the entry contain a unicode character represented by the corresponding glyph.
-These unicode characters continue until the integer 0xFFFE is encountered.
-Then, starting from the 0xfffe value, rather than representing individual unicode characters, the numbers represent series of unicode characters that correspond to the glyph, starting a new series with every 0xfffe encountered, and stopping once 0xffff is encountered.
-For example, the following series of 16 bit little-endian unsigned integers would be interpreted in the following way:
+Entries in the Unicode table of a PSF1 file are represented as a series of 16-bit little-endian unsigned integers ending in 0xffff.
+The first integers in the entry contain a Unicode character represented by the corresponding glyph.
+These Unicode characters continue until the integer 0xfffe is encountered.
+Then, starting from the 0xfffe value, rather than representing individual Unicode characters, the numbers represent series of Unicode characters that correspond to the glyph, starting a new series with every 0xfffe encountered and stopping once 0xffff is encountered.
+For example, the following series of 16-bit little-endian unsigned integers would be interpreted in the following way: